B+ tree

 A B+ tree is an m-ary tree with a variable but often large number of children per node.
 A B+ tree consists of a root, internal nodes and leaves.
 The root may be either a leaf or a node with two or more children.

 A B+ tree can be viewed as a B-tree in which each node contains only keys (not key–value pairs), and to which an additional level is added at the bottom with linked leaves.

-The primary value of a B+ tree is in storing data for efficient retrieval in a block-oriented storage context — in particular, filesystems.
+The primary value of a B+ tree is in storing data for efficient retrieval in a block-oriented storage context—in particular, filesystems.
 This is primarily because unlike binary search trees, B+ trees have very high fanout (number of pointers to child nodes in a node, typically on the order of 100 or more), which reduces the number of I/O operations required to find an element in the tree.

 History

 There is no single paper introducing the B+ tree concept.
-Instead, the notion of maintaining all data in leaf nodes is repeatedly brought up as an interesting variant.
+Instead, the notion of maintaining all data in leaf nodes is repeatedly brought up as an interesting variant of the B-tree, which was introduced by R. Bayer and E. McCreight.
 Douglas Comer notes in an early survey of B-trees (which also covers B+ trees) that the B+ tree was used in IBM's VSAM data access software, and refers to an IBM published article from 1973.

 Structure

+Pointer structure

-As with other trees, B+ trees can be represented as a collection of three types of nodes: root, internal, and leaf.
-These node types have the following properties:
+As with other trees, B+ trees can be represented as a collection of three types of nodes: root, internal (a.k.a. interior), and leaf.
+In B+ trees, the following properties are maintained for these nodes: